 Citrix VDI mirrors a normal school device, providing services such as printing, file storage and Microsoft Office.
 Citrix supports Windows and Apple laptops as well as Android and Apple mobile devices however a desktop or laptop computer is recommended.

-To use Citrix on their own device at school, students must be a part of our BYOD program – please see information below.
+N.B.
+To use the school wifi service and Citrix on their own device at school, students must be a part of our BYOD program by signing the BYOD Agreement.

 Our school has recently expanded the current email service offered to students with additional services, and this is known as LearnLink Office 365.